Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Data

 \subsection{Photometry}

 We utilize several different photometric catalogs to improve the separation between dSph member stars and MW interlopers.
 This is primarily composed of Dark Energy Camera \citep[DECam;][]{Flaugher2015AJ....150..150F} based data and Pan-STARRS1 DR1 (PS1) \citep{Chambers2016arXiv161205560C} in the Northern sky.
 For the `bright' dSphs we use {\it Gaia} EDR3 $G$, $G_{RP}$ photometry.
-The DECam based catalogs include: the Dark Energy Survey (DES) DR2 \citep{DES2021ApJS..255...20A}, the Dark Energy Camera Legacy Survey (DECaLs) DR9 \citep{Dey2019AJ....157..168D}, Survey of the MAgellanic Stellar History DR2 \citep{Nidever2021AJ....161...74N}, DECam Local Volume Exploration Survey DR1 \citep{DrlicaWagner2021ApJS..256....2D}, and the NOIRLab Source Catalog (NSC) DR2 \citep{Nidever2021AJ....161..192N}.
+The DECam based catalogs include: the Dark Energy Survey (DES) DR2 \citep{DES2021ApJS..255...20A}, the Dark Energy Camera Legacy Survey (DECaLs) DR9 \citep{Dey2019AJ....157..168D}, Survey of the MAgellanic Stellar History DR2 \citep{Nidever2021AJ....161...74N}, DECam Local Volume Exploration Survey DR1 \citep{DrlicaWagner2021ApJS..256....2D}, and the NOIRLab Source Catalog (NSC) DR2 \citep{Nidever2021AJ....161..192N}. {At faint magnitudes ($G\gtrsim 20$), the {\it Gaia} $G-G_{RP}$ color has significant errors and utilizing accurate auxiliary photometry significantly improves the separation between MW foreground and the dSph \citep[see Figure~1 of][]{Pace2019ApJ...875...77P}.}

 We opt to not apply any star/galaxy separation from the photometric surveys and instead use the {\it Gaia} astrometry as our stellar selection.
 In particular, there are several bright stars in DES DR2 that are considered galaxies (\texttt{extended\_class\_coadd}=3, e.g. the brightest member in Tuc~III, \citealt{Hansen2017ApJ...838...44H} and a bright candidate member in Cet~II) and the inclusion of these stars are key to determine the systemic proper motion.